octarisk/octarisk/README.md

 ```
 All tests have to be successful (PASS only, no FAILS).
 Otherwise please make sure all C++ binaries were compiled and financial, io and statistical packages were installed properly.
 The integrationtests valuate all possible instrument types and calculates portfolio value-at-risk and stress figures (a full end to end test including scenario generation, instrument valuation and portfolio aggregation is performed).

-- adjust the paths to your working folder (second line) in parameter.csv or parameter_unix.csv (depending which OS you use)
+- open script file octarisk_gui.m and set the input path to your installation directory 'path/to/working_folder'.
+Furthermore adjust the link to the working folder in the second line of the central parameter file 'parameter.csv' or parameter_unix.csv (depending which OS you use)
 - start the GUI (which automatically calls octarisk main script) or just call the main script from the console